 Dave Faulkner from our grounds maintenance contractor Lawns2Mow has a snow plough and will be on standby to clear the car park, playgrounds and roads surrounding the school site should we have any snow.

-The decision to close is not one taken lightly, but I have to consider the safety of pupils, parents and the staff, many of whom do not live locally.
+The decision to close is not one taken lightly, but the safety of pupils, parents and the staff have to be considered, many of whom do not live locally.
 Thank you, in anticipation for your patience, co-operation and understanding!